SSWConsulting/SSW.Rules.Content/rules/do-you-use-loggermessage-in-net.md/rule.md

 - You require structured logging for easier integration with advanced logging systems (e.g., Serilog, ElasticSearch).
 - Reducing object allocations and computational overhead is a priority for the application.

-## More information on LoggerMessage
+## More information

-There is a great article on Microsoft Learn which goes into more detail and usage examples: <https://learn.microsoft.com/en-us/dotnet/core/extensions/high-performance-logging>
+There is a great article on Microsoft Learn which goes into more detail and usage examples: [High-performance logging in .NET](https://learn.microsoft.com/en-us/dotnet/core/extensions/high-performance-logging)